openstack/releases/doc/source/reference/process.rst

    in case of critical issues requiring another approved release past the freeze date.

 #.
-Tag HEAD of master for any cycle-with-intermediary project with
-   changes merged over the cycle but no release yet.
-Do not create branches for non-library projects.

-#.
-Tag HEAD of master for any cycle-with-intermediary project that has
-   unreleased CI configuration changes that would not have triggered a release earlier in the cycle.
-Failing to tag means those CI changes will not be on the stable branch and so the stable branch may start out broken.
-Do not create branches for non-library projects.

-#.
 For stable libraries that did not have any change merged over the
    cycle, create a stable branch from the last available release.